 The liquidation and dividend rights of the holders of the Company's Class A and Class B ordinary shares are identical, except with respect to voting.
-As a result, and in accordance with ASC 260-10, the undistributed earnings for each year are allocated based on the contractual participation rights of the Class A and Class B ordinary shares as if the earnings for the year had been distributed.
+As a result, and in accordance with ASC 260, the undistributed earnings for each year are allocated based on the contractual participation rights of the Class A and Class B ordinary shares as if the earnings for the year had been distributed.
 As the liquidation and dividend rights are identical, the undistributed earnings are allocated on a proportionate basis.
 Further, as the conversion of Class B ordinary shares is assumed in the computation of the diluted net income per share of Class A ordinary shares, the undistributed earnings are equal to net income for that computation.

-The Company chooses to consider the impact of accretion of the redeemable noncontrolling interests in the calculation of income available to ordinary shareholders of the Company used in the earnings per share calculation, without adjusting net income attributable to the Company presented in the consolidated statements of comprehensive income.
+The Company elects to account for the entire periodic adjustment for accretion of the redeemable noncontrolling interests in the calculation of income available to ordinary shareholders of the Company used in the earnings per share calculation.